 Celebrate Innovation Grants

-(Allentown) – As a culminating activity in the seventh year of the Parkland School District Education Foundation’s existence, the Foundation Board of Directors awarded 47 “Celebrate Innovation” grants totaling $134,660 to the Parkland School District with the intent of enriching the current curriculum to benefit a wide range of students, staff and community members.
+As a culminating activity in the ninth year of the Parkland School District Education Foundation’s existence, the Foundation Board of Directors awarded 56 “Celebrate Innovation” grants totaling $143,859 to the Parkland School District with the intent of enriching the current curriculum to benefit a wide range of students, staff and community members.

 Funding for the grants was made possible by staff contributions and by local business and community-wide support for the school district.
-In May, a fundraising Gala netted more than $76,000 in support of the Foundation’s mission.
 Superintendent Richard T. Sniscak said, “I could not be more pleased with the widespread support of our programs, students and teachers.
 We thank everyone who took the time to apply for a grant and all those that donated to the cause this year.
 Special thanks also go out to the Foundation’s Board of Directors, the Allocations Committee and all of the volunteers who helped make the program possible.”

 ABOUT THE CELEBRATE INNOVATION GRANT PROGRAM